Travis-Cyber-Samurai/CyberSamurai/How to CyberSecurity Guide/Getting_Started.md

 NOTE 2:

 This first seciton is about how to approach the competition and an overview.

-Go [here](#General-Resources) for general resources

-Go [here] for linux resources

-Go [here] for Windows resources

-Go [here] for Cisco Resources
+If you are looking for resources go to another tab.

 # Preface
 Hi, my name is Daniel, known online as "Mambo" and sometimes Kitan.
 I have been competing in CyberPatriot for 2 years now and started at a school that did not have a CyberPatriot team till my sophmore your of high school, where we became a platinum competeting team and would be able to compete along side college students at CCDC, a Cyber Defense competition against active red team members at the regional level.
 I have a deep passion and focus for computer science, and software and AI/ML development as well as, an interest in red teaming and cybersecurity.
 I hope that the following information can help whoever is reading this become successful in taking on the daunting task of learning Cybersecurity in CyberPatriot and on onwards.